-Although we only need trace minerals in small amounts, when deficiencies occur it can be quite destructive to our health.
+In fact, trace minerals are found in small amounts within our body, but when they are depleted the deficiencies can be very destructive to our health.

-Trace minerals are important for nearly all metabolic functions within the body because they work co-dependently with other substances.
-If the body is deficient in certain trace minerals, then other substances and enzymes will not work properly.
+Trace minerals are important for metabolic functions in the body.
+If trace minerals are deficient in the body, then other substances and enzymes will not work properly.
 This could impede major systems such as our nervous and musculoskeletal systems.

-For example, research has shown that a deficiency of the trace minerals chromium and vanadium may play a major role in the development of Type 2 Diabetes.
+For example, there has been much research regarding how the deficiency of trace minerals such as chromium and vanadium may play a major role in the development of diabetes.

 - Iodine needed for thyroid function